-Join Tim Grey for an in-depth discussion in this video Reviewing color channels, part of Mastering Color Correction in Photoshop.
+Join Tim Grey for an in-depth discussion in this video Reviewing color channels, part of Photoshop: Mastering Color Correction (2012).

 You may already be aware that in a digital photo, color values are …represented by individual values for red, green, and blue. …In other words, the color itself is not actually identified per se, but rather …identified based on how much red, how much green, and how much blue light it …will take to produce the desired color in a given area. …In other words, for a given pixel, those red green and blue values in Photoshop, …are represented by color channels, the red, green, and blue channel, and we can …view those channels thanks to the Channels panel.…